Your cart is empty

 Regional discovery with a travel-magazine sensibility.

 Wine52 treats wine like travel.
 Each month focuses on a different region: Sicily one month, Slovenia the next, then the Douro or Jura.
-Every box comes with a beautifully produced magazine and artisan snacks.
-If your interest in wine is partly about culture and geography, Wine52 does this better than anyone.
+Every box comes with a nicely produced magazine and artisan snacks.
+If your interest in wine is partly about culture and geography, Wine52 does this better than most.

 Where it falls short: Three bottles per month limits comparison.
 You get breadth (many regions over time) but not depth (understanding a single region properly).
 No control over selection.
 No progressive structure.
 Month twelve does not build on month one.